♥♥♥♥♥ – Politiken

-Come and experience a photography exhibition that takes a look at how we form the city and how the city forms us.
-The exhibition focuses on the interaction between the people and the architecture.
+The photography exhibition took a look at how we form the city and how the city forms us.
+The exhibition focused on the interaction between the people and the architecture.

 Photo by: Life between the Clouthes Lines – Good Living / Esbjerg, 2016, Kristine Kiilerich